octobercms/docs/3.x/extend/database/query.md

 ### Search Statement

 The `searchWhere` and `orSearchWhere` methods can be used to perform a search query on a column's value.
-The method will add to the query using the search term (first argument) and search columns (second argument) using a case insensitive LIKE query.
+The method will add to the query using the search term (first argument) and search columns (second argument) using a case insensitive `like` query.

 ```php
 $pages = Db::table('posts')